-Ah, yes!
 Sleepless music for the sleepless, made by the Sleepless Ones from Finland on their newest One for Sorrow.
-And from where else?
-The land of eternal night.
+And where else would they come from?
+The land of eternal night it must be.
 A bit subdued, I would say, but still trademark Insomnium fare.

 Complex tunes established around the growls of Niilo Sevänen, just great Melodic Death Metal at its best.
 Like freshly ground coffee, to be enjoyed by preference in the morning as a little breakfast music.
-And you will find Melodeath with a Doom Death Metal component that is very pronounced.
+And you will find Melodic Death Metal with a Doom Death Metal component that is very pronounced.

 Their fifth full album One for Sorrow is unfortunately not as neatly produced than other records.
 And the growls, plus the clear voice parts by the way, sometimes almost get lost in the medley of different instruments serving to populate the tracks.
 This is a real pity, the whole record could have been much more impactful, if mixed and mastered in a different fashion.

-And the whole production is kind of difficult to stomach and takes some time to swallow and digest.
-In the beginning some of that sounds like Insomnium threw too many instruments into this Metal Mojito, kind of mixed badly and spit out unevenly.
+And the whole production is kind of difficult to stomach and digest.
+In the beginning some of that sounds like Insomnium threw too many instruments into this Metal Mojito.
+Kind of mixed badly and spit out unevenly.
 But after a while (and some patience) it gets to you.
 Yet the whole impression needs to mature first.

 Interestingly and perhaps connected to this, Insomnium‘s then guitarist Ville Vänni left the band after the album was produced in 2011 and was replaced by Markus Vanhala formerly from Omnium Gatherum.
 The latter – by the way – only really came to fame in the band’s newest 2014 stellar record Shadows of the Dying Sun.

-I do love the mix between clear voice passages and grunts alternating themselves on One for Sorrow.
-Sometimes they deliciously coexist, fabulously and positively adding to the humors and vapors this album exudes.
+I do love the mix between clear voice passages and growls alternating themselves on One for Sorrow.
+Sometimes they deliciously coexist.
+Fabulously and positively adding to the humors and vapors this album exudes.
 This just puts enough spice into the tune to get everything to a more interesting level.
 But never lets us forget where the money is really made in this band.

 Yet kind of to their point, the music sometimes sounds way too happy for the texts that are being used.
 Somewhat of a disconnect, if you consider the gloomy nature of the texts that the band employ.

 And for once the intro – Inertia – is very good (not the waste of space other bands sometimes produce).
-It is kind of a zen, spacy sounding track, leading directly into Through the Shadows, followed by Song of the Blackest Bird – probably the best track of the album.
-All of those are real good; Melodeath of the Doom kind.
+It is kind of a zen, spacey sounding track, leading directly into Through the Shadows, followed by Song of the Blackest Bird – probably the best track of the album.
+All of those are real good; Melodic Death Metal of the Doom kind.
 Just great stuff.

-Some of the tracks are just plain surprising – for example Decoherence, which offers some symphonic elements and laid back guitar elements.
+Some of the tracks are just plain surprising.
+For example Decoherence, which offers some symphonic elements and laid back guitar elements.
 Turns out to be an instrumental not of the Death Metal kind, indeed of no Metal kind.
-But I still like it, soothes the ears after so much Melodeath.
+But I still like it.
+This soothes the ears after so much Melodeath.
 Or does it?

-Then there are parts in the album like Only One who Wants or Every Hour Wounds that would fit the cliché of pure Melodic Death Metal a bit better, more aggressive, less innovative – and surprisingly grunts better delivered.
+Then there are parts in the album like Only One who Wants or Every Hour Wounds that would fit the cliché of pure Melodic Death Metal a bit better, more aggressive, less innovative.
+And surprisingly, with grunts better delivered.
 But forsooth I like the typical Insomnium style parts better, but then this might just be me.